codecentric/chaos-monkey-spring-boot-demo/outgoing-simple-kotlin-demo/README.md

 The service which is called is [https://httpbin.org/](https://httpbin.org/), which is a simple echo service.

 #### Details
-Runs with following chaos monkey configuration (see `application.properties` or postman collection request "Actuator CM"):
+Runs with following chaos monkey configuration (see `application.yml` or postman collection request "Actuator CM"):

 ````json
 {